0xVasconcelos/SpotISP/README.md

 - audio-fac.spotify.com
 - audio-ak.spotify.com.edgesuite.net
 - audio4-ak.spotify.com.edgesuite.net
+- heads-cf.spotify.com *

 Point all of theses entries to your local server.
 Please send a pull requst if you find a new compatible one.

+* head server, send the first 3 seconds of a song.

 ## Tested